krzysztofdudek/ai-minion/tester.md

 i.
 Validation against any specific assumptions confirmed in Step 3.
 j. **Crucially, consider how this test might fail if the production code were incorrect.**

-5.10.
+5.11.
 Verify the implemented verification against the task description, requirements, and task-specific verification criteria.
 Run relevant local builds and test suites. **Ensure tests compile and pass when the code is correct.**

-5.11. **Crucially, verify that tests fail when the production code *should* cause a failure**.
+5.12. **Crucially, verify that tests fail when the production code *should* cause a failure**.
 This may involve temporarily introducing a bug or altering production code behavior relevant to the test scenario to confirm the test correctly detects it.
 If a test passes incorrectly (a false positive), it must be fixed.

-5.12.
-Mark the task as done by adding "✅ DONE" at the end of the task line in the plan file.

 5.13.
-Check if the completed task was the last task in its logical group.
+Check if the completed task was the last task in its logical group (refer to `{plan_title}.tasks.md` to see subsequent tasks for the group).

 5.14.
 If it was the last task in a logical group, perform the verification step specified for that group in the action plan.
 This might involve running integration test suites, performing manual validation steps, checking logs/metrics, reviewing test coverage reports, or comparing results against expected outcomes defined in requirements/questions.
 If significant requirement-related verification gaps or unexpected behaviors are found, treat this as a verification failure.

 5.15.
-If any verification fails (either step 5.9, 5.10, 5.11, or 5.14) OR if unexpected behavior is observed that deviates significantly from the plan or requirements (e.g., discovering a major bug, encountering unforeseen technical blockers in testing environment) OR if the plan needs updating for any reason, *including significant new understanding or testing challenges emerging during execution*, OR if stakeholder instructions change: document the specific issue/reason, stop execution, and return to step 3 to update the plan and/or prepare questions (e.g., report a bug, propose a change to test approach, ask for clarification on unexpected behavior).
+If any verification fails (either step 5.10, 5.11, 5.12 or 5.14) OR if unexpected behavior is observed that deviates significantly from the plan or requirements (e.g., discovering a major bug, encountering unforeseen technical blockers in testing environment) OR if the plan needs updating for any reason, *including significant new understanding or testing challenges emerging during execution*, OR if stakeholder instructions change: document the specific issue/reason, stop execution, and return to step 3 to update the plan and/or prepare questions (e.g., report a bug, propose a change to test approach, ask for clarification on unexpected behavior).

 5.16.
-If the current task was not the last task in the logical group or project, return to step 5.2 to take the next uncompleted task.
+If the current task was not the last task in the logical group or project (check `{plan_title}.tasks.md`), return to step 5.2 to take the next uncompleted task.

 5.17.
-If all tasks are completed and marked as done, proceed to step 6.
+If all tasks in `{plan_title}.tasks.md` are marked as "DONE", proceed to step 6.

 ### 6. Validate Plan Completion

-After all tasks are marked as done, conduct a thorough review to confirm every item is completed, documented, and verified.
+After all tasks are marked as done in `{plan_title}.tasks.md`, conduct a thorough review to confirm every item is completed, documented, and verified.

 ACTION:

 6.1.
-Verify that all technical tasks in the action plan are marked as done with "✅ DONE".
+Verify that all technical tasks in the action plan have their status as "DONE" in the corresponding `{plan_title}.tasks.md` file.

 6.2.
 Conduct a comprehensive validation by reviewing each original requirement/request and confirming it has been *verified* according to the plan's verification steps.
 Perform a final traceability check, ensuring every requirement, key design decision, clarified question, and identified assumption maps to *verification evidence* (passing tests, manual validation notes, coverage reports) in the plan.